AIMS-Ghana/python-course/_days/10_lists.md

 samples tend to be a mixture of types of things.
 Often times there are samples of different kinds of things.

+So in general, we need to be able to work with \"collections\" of things.

 ## Python Built-in Collections

 Python has several built-in collections, serving different purposes.
 They are